-Aluminum alloy power cable is a new type of material power cable invented by AA8030 series aluminum alloy material as a conductor by using special compaction technology and annealing treatment and other advanced technologies, while the copper cable is an electric cable with copper material as its conductor, which is commonly used nowadays.
-Aluminum alloy cable is a kind of cable which adds trace elements as conductors on the basis of ordinary aluminum.
-Although it is an upgraded version of pure aluminum cable, it still has obvious disadvantages compared with copper cable.
+The aluminum alloy power cable is a new type of material power cable invented by AA8030 series aluminum alloy material as a conductor by using special compaction technology and annealing treatment and other advanced technologies, while the copper cable is an electric cable with copper material as its conductor, which is commonly used nowadays.
+Aluminum alloy cable is a kind of cable that adds trace elements as conductors on the basis of ordinary aluminum.
+Although it is an upgraded version of the pure aluminum cable, it still has obvious disadvantages compared with copper cable.

 The corrosion of the cable conductor is mainly the electrochemical corrosion of metal, that is, the electrolytic battery caused by the interference of the original battery or stray current occurring on the metal surface.
 Magnesium, copper, zinc, silicon, and other elements are added to the production process of aluminum alloy cable to improve its creep resistance, and the heat treatment process is also added.

 The operating conditions of the cable are complex, and the aluminum with lower electrode potential in the environment containing electrolytes is different from other metal elements added, which leads to the formation of the current pathway leading to electrochemical phenomena such as hole erosion and crack corrosion.

 The melting point of copper is 1080℃, while that of aluminum is only 660℃.
 Obviously, the copper conductor is a better choice for fireproof cable.
 In case of fire, the temperature in the central environment can rise to more than 750℃, and the cable must be able to maintain the basic function of the power supply to build the life support line.

 Obviously, when the temperature of the fire field is higher than the melting point of aluminum alloy and aluminum, no matter what thermal insulation measures are taken, the cable conductor will melt in a short time and lose the conductive function, which will affect the safe evacuation of fire site personnel seriously.